petrirh1/salary-range-estimator/README.md

 # Salary Range Estimator

-This is a simple React application that allows users to get a salary range estimate based on their input.
-The application is built with Vite, React, and TypeScript.
+Frontend for the salary-range-estimator-backend.
+This application allows users to get a salary range estimate based on their input.

 ## Features